jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Purpose

-- To demonstrates cascading outage examples.
+- To demonstrates how COSMIC processes cascading events such as line branch outages, load shedding, and is-landing.

 <br>